AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 While you won’t be able to get rates as low as they were before your speeding violations, you can lower your car insurance costs in five ways:

-1. Work with cheaper companies: Insurers like Pekin, Safeco, Erie, USAA and State Farm have the lowest post-speeding-ticket rates.
+1. Work with cheaper companies: Insurers like Travelers, State Farm, and Country Financial have the lowest post-speeding-ticket rates.
 Get a quote in your ZIP code to see how much these providers will charge you after getting a speeding ticket.

-2. Get minimum coverage: Technically, the state of Illinois requires only liability insurance as follows.
+2. Get minimum coverage: By getting the lowest amount of insurance legally allowed, you’ll have the lowest premiums.
+The state of Illinois requires only liability insurance as follows:

 • Bodily injury coverage per person: $25,000